-Hereditary Diffuse Gastric Cancer testing criteria has been established and is considered in families who meet any of the following criteria.
+Hereditary Diffuse Gastric Cancer testing criteria have been established and are considered in families who meet any of the following criteria.

 Caldas C, Carneiro F, Lynch HT, Yokota J, Wiesner GL, et al. Familial gastric cancer: overview and guidelines for management.
 Journal of Medical Genetics.
 1999;36:873-880.